 “You’re going to see a very different and very much closer relationship between farmers and their animals and their veterinarians,” Dresler said.

-Dresler said farmers care about their animals and they recognize the problem.
+Dresler said farmers care about their animals and they recognize the problem.“It’s a pretty significant overhaul of where we were two years ago,” she said.

 Still, some people say the new rules don’t go far enough and can easily be circumvented.
 For example, one rule says antibiotics can no longer be labeled: “growth-promoting.”